jmcdo29/nest-commander/apps/docs/docs/features/commander.md

 }
 ```

 The reason for each option to be tied to a method handler is because options from the command line come in as strings.
 Most of the time, this is fine and works well, but there are times where it ends up having problems, like passing booleans.
-These methods allow developers to set up their own parsing methods for each option, so that when `run` is called, all of the inputs are validated and ready to be used immediately.
+These methods allow developers to set up their own parsing methods for each option, so that when `my-exec` is called, all of the inputs are validated and ready to be used immediately.

 You'll also notice that the `flags` property has several parts to it, a `-s` short flag, a `--shell` long flag, and `<shell>`.
 This means that the user can either use `-s` or `--shell` to add this option, but if either is used they **must** provide a shell option.
-The `shell` name ends up being a key of the `options` parameter for the `run` method, and can be retrieved later using `options.shell`.
+The `shell` name ends up being a key of the `options` parameter for the `my-exec` method, and can be retrieved later using `options.shell`.

 The `description` is used when the `--help` flag is passed, and will help provide more information to the CLI consumer.